Advice on how to clean effectively in the kitchen and prevent harmful bacteria from spreading onto food.

 - chopping boards

-By washing with warm, soapy water, the lather and physical motion will detach the bacteria from the surface and they will be washed down the drain.
-The water treatment system will then remove the bacteria from waste water.
+However, by washing with warm, soapy water, the lather and physical motion will detach the bacteria from the surface.
+The bacteria will be washed down the drain and will be removed from the waste water by the water treatment system.

-There is a wide range of products available for cleaning and disinfection.
-Make sure you read the manufacturers' instructions carefully to ensure you are using the correct product for food surfaces and that you are using it correctly.
+A wide range of products are available for cleaning and disinfection.
+You should read the manufacturer's instructions carefully to ensure that the product is suitable for food surfaces and that you are using it correctly.

-To kill any harmful bacteria properly, make sure you:
+To effectively kill any harmful bacteria properly, you should make sure you:

-- leave it on the surface for the time specified in the instructions
+- leave the cleaning product on the surface for the time specified in the instructions

-- read the manufacturers guidance to see if it needs to be diluted before use
+- read the manufacturer's guidance to check if it needs to be diluted before use

 Detergents clean the surface and remove grease, but they do not kill bacteria.

-Disinfectants kill bacteria and should be used on a visibly clean surface.
-They do not work effectively if the surface is covered in grease or visible dirt and it is important that you follow the specified contact times for the products to be effective.
+Disinfectants kill bacteria.
+They should be used on a visibly clean surface.
+They do not work effectively if the surface is covered in grease or visible dirt.
+It is important that you follow the specified contact times for the products to be effective.

-Sanitisers can be used to both clean and disinfect as part of a two-stage approach.
-First use the sanitiser to clean the surface, removing any:
+Sanitisers can be used to clean and disinfect as part of a two-stage approach.
+First use the sanitiser to clean the surface.
+This will remove any:

-You should then re-apply the sanitiser to the visibly clean surface and leave for the required time to disinfect the surface.
+You should then re-apply the sanitiser to the visibly clean surface and leave for the required time.
+This will disinfect the surface.